 Tom and Maggie welcome you to

-Following two successful seasons providing bed and breakfast,
+Following three successful seasons providing bed and breakfast,

-GlenanCross GuestHouse has now morphed into two self catering units: Cross House
+GlenanCross GuestHouse has now morphed into three self catering units: Cross House, Cross Cottage

 Cross House and Cross Cottage are contained in a 19th century